ncou/basic.loader/README.md

-modalLoading
+basicLoader
 =========

-modalLoading.js is a lightweight JavaScript that allows you to include any project loading screen modal.
+basicLoader.js is a lightweight JavaScript that allows you to include any project loading screen modal.
+It's based on the "modalLoading".

 Demo
 =========